CERTIFICATE IN SUPPLY CHAIN & OPERATIONS MANAGEMENT

 Customer Service: This is the lead function, the ears and eyes of business, which provides visibility in the form of forecast, manages orders, and brings valuable insight to market trends, challenges and opportunities.

-Cost: Since price is driven by the competitive market, hence no more a matter of choice, the only lever left to earn decent return is to optimize cost.
+Cost: Since price is driven by the competitive market, hence no more a matter of choice, the only lever left to earn decent return is to control cost.
 Understanding the various aspects of cost and how they impact short and long term profitability is the key to sustainable growth.

 CISCOM Online Training is a great option, to attend the instructor-led sessions from participants’ own location.